pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas/keyword-support.md

 Following the discussion in `allOf`, in order for PactFlow to perform its compatibility checks, support these keywords and other OpenAPI [features](/docs/bi-directional-contract-testing/contracts/oas/features), it needs to perform a number of transformations on the document prior to validation.

-The transformations it applies, are as follows:
+The transformations it applies to are as follows:

 1. Sets `additionalProperties` in your OpenAPI to `false` on any response body, to ensure a consumer won't get false positives if they add a new field that isn't actually part of the spec.
 1. Removes `required` properties from provider responses, as otherwise all consumers would be required to consume the entire provider response!